lucamne/sp-plus/README.md

   - Increase/Decrease release time (I / SHIFT + I)
   - Increase/Decrease playback speed (O / SHIFT + O)

-NOTE: Logic exists for all these features, but some will not be implemented (or visible) until rendering is re-implemented. \
+NOTE: All these features are implemented but some are not viewable given rendering is not yet re-implemented. \
-For a small demo try loading the program, pressing Q to trigger the test sample and then increasing/decreasing speed with (O/SHIFT + O).
+For a small demo try loading the program, pressing Q to trigger the test sample and then mess around with playback speed and reverse.

 ## Build
 ### sp-plus dependencies